alpyen/fpga-mediaplayer/docs/media.md

   - 4 mins * 60 * 32 * 24 pixels * 24 fps * 4 bits
   - 17,694,720 bits
 - Audio:
-  - 4 mins * 60 * 22,050 Hz * 1 * 4 bits
+  - 4 mins * 60 * 44,100 Hz * 1 * 4 bits
-  - 21,168,000 bits
+  - 42,336,000 bits
 - Total:
-  - 38,862,720 bits
+  - 60,030,720 bits

-Around 207 seconds (3:27) are available without any compression at all if the configuration is not present on the flash.
-For the full four minutes, the compression ratio has to be around 14% which is easily achievable.
+Around 134 seconds (2:14) are available without any compression at all if the configuration is not present on the flash.

-With the configuration, the compression ratio has to be 46% to fit the entire four minutes alongside the configuration on the flash.
+For the full four minutes, the target file has to be compressed down to 56% of the original file size which will be tough, but achievable.
+With the configuration the target file size has to be 26% which is basically impossible for a simple and straight forward codec.

 ## Specification